Sustainability at Kroger

 Kroger is committed to improving sustainability by using natural resources responsibly, reducing the impact of our operations and eliminating waste.
 In our stores, manufacturing plants and distribution centers, we focus our efforts on increasing waste reduction and diversion, reducing energy and climate impacts, and increasing water efficiency.

-Read more about our operational sustainability, as well as progress on our 2020 Sustainability Goals.
+Read more about progress on our Environmental, Social and Governance Goals.

 Adopting renewable energy helps Kroger reduce our greenhouse gas impacts.
 Our two anaerobic digesters turn food waste and food production byproducts into renewable biogas, while our multiple solar power installations generate clean energy.
 Our Paramount, Calif., distribution center hosts our largest solar array to date, while our manufacturing team activated their first solar array in early 2020 in La Habra, Calif.